ansys/pyaedt-toolkits-antenna/doc/source/toolkit/ui.rst

       :width: 800
       :alt: Settings tab

-   The wizard has a progress bar and a logger box, where you can see the status of every operation.
+   The wizard has a progress circle and a logger box, where you can see the status of every operation.

    .. image:: ../_static/progress.png
       :width: 800